Next: Trajectories and Movie Making

 - Create the last representation by pressing again the Create Rep button.
 Select Drawing Method

 Molecule for coloring method, and type protein in the Selected Atoms entry.
+Set the QuickSurf radius scale parameter to 0.7.
 For this last representation choose Transparent in the Material pull-down menu (Fig. 10(c)).
 This representation shows protein's volumetric surface in transparent.

 - Note that you can select and modify different